Sweet Potato Black Bean Burgers

 Front view of a Baked Black Bean & Sweet Potato Veggie Burger with two patties on a bun with lettuce and red onion

-Once they’re frozen, put them in an airtight container and freeze for up to two months.
-To reheat, either warm a black bean sweet potato burger in an oven preheated to 350 degrees F for 10 minutes or in the microwave on high for 1 minute.
+To reheat, either warm a black bean sweet potato burger in an oven preheated to 350 degrees F for 10 minutes or in the microwave until warmed through.

-Front view of a Baked Sweet Potato Black Bean Veggie Burger with two patties on a bun with lettuce and red onion
+Front view of a Sweet Potato Black Bean Burgers with two patties on a bun with lettuce and red onion

 If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
 And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can see your creations!